 We are also reviewing work styles at our restaurants and offices.
 More specifically, we are considering how we can increase work opportunities for women and senior citizens, establish systems for reduced working hours, and enable our employees to combine their roles at TORIDOLL with jobs at other companies.

 As a result of these initiatives, our employees have a great interest in sustainability activities.

 Increasing the number of employees who are sensitive to societal issues, and who engage in resolving these issues, can only benefit our business.

-I noted this above, but it is worth restating: there is a limit to what the TORIDOLL Group can achieve alone.
+I noted this above, but it is worth restating: there is a limit to what TORIDOLL Group can achieve alone.
 Yet if we can elicit the cooperation of various stakeholders, supporters, and well-wishers, there is no doubt our strength will increase exponentially.
-The TORIDOLL Group’s sustainability activities are intended both as a means of safeguarding our earth, and of generating future profit.
-Going forward, we intend to embark on many new challenges; I look forward your continued understanding and support.
+The TORIDOLL Group’s sustainability activities are intended both as a means of safeguarding our Earth, and of generating future profit.
+Going forward, we intend to embark on many new challenges.
+I look forward to your continued understanding and support.

 TORIDOLL Holdings Corporation

 President and CEO